ashoward/optics-scan/README.md

 - `GenerateLinks/` scripts for generating the links.
 It is possible to change which `json` configuration file to load to change the order of the links.
 - `Scans/` scripts for running the actual scans.
 - `json/` configuration files, e.g. for generating the links.
+- `results/` contains data and plots for some of the scans.
+See `results/README.md` for more information.
 - `plotting_script.py` script that uses the results from the scans to create plots.

 ## Setup